zyteo/Login_SpringBoot/readme.md

 - 19 Dec: Got the springboot backend set up done, successfully tested with postman.
 Will work on setting up and integrating frontend.
 Managed to deploy backend on heroku!
 Yes!
+Struggled a bit with CORs error, managed to fix on backend side.
+Had to utilise bcrypt on react side.
+Lots of documentation reading + googling.
+App completed.

 ```
 ---